Spigell/sparky/README.md

 ## SQLite API

-You may check builds statues and time via sqlite database created by sparky:
+You may check builds statues and times in runtime via sqlite database created by sparky:

     $ sqlite3 ~/.sparky/db.sqlite3